SystemsApproach/tcpcc/variants.rst

 highest quality that can be accommodated with the rate that TFRC dictates.

+An interesting footnote to the story of TFRC is that a great deal of video streaming traffic today uses a different approach referred to as "DASH" (Dynamic Adaptive Streaming over HTTP).
+DASH lets TCP (or potentially QUIC) take care of congestion control; the application measures the throughput that TCP is delivering, then adjusts the quality of the video stream accordingly to avoid starvation at the receiver.
+This approach has proven to be suitable for video entertainment, but since it depends on a moderately large amount of buffering at the receiver to smooth out the fluctuations in TCP throughput, it is not really suitable for interactive audio or video.

-The specification of TFRC goes into a great detail on how best to implement the protocol.
+The specification of TFRC gives useful background on the design and goes into considerable detail on how best to implement a TCP-friendly protocol.

 .. _reading_tfrc:
 .. admonition::  Further Reading